 Academic Advising and Support

-Texas Tech University believes in the potential of each student to succeed and values the pursuit of excellence.
-Therefore, Texas Tech provides academic advisors and advising programs to inform, guide, empower, and encourage students from the time of their orientation until graduation.
+Texas Tech provides academic advisors and advising programs to inform, guide, empower, and encourage students from the time of their orientation until graduation.
 While students are responsible for their academic progress, academic advisors assist with educational planning that leads to timely matriculation and graduation.
-Students’ success requires their commitment to and investment in an action-oriented decision-making process.
+Students’ success requires their commitment to, and investment in, an action-oriented decision-making process.
 This fosters intellectual and personal development that results in informed and invested educational choices.

 - Investing the time and energy necessary to meet and exceed the highest standards of academic excellence.
 This can be done, as a general rule, by completing two hours outside the classroom for every hour of time spent in class.